On asymptotically hereditarily aspherical groups: Groups acting on hereditarily aspherical --complexes

-\begin{cor} Groups acting geometrically on CAT(0) $2$--complexes are AHA. \end{cor} \begin{proof} Since every subcomplex of a $2$--dimensional CAT(0) complex is nonpositively curved, it follows that it is aspherical.
-Thus, CAT(0) $2$--complexes are hereditarily aspherical, and the assertion follows by \ref{asf2}. \end{proof}
+\begin{cor} Groups acting {properly by isometries} on CAT(0) $2$--complexes with uniformly bounded diameters of cells are AHA. \end{cor} \begin{proof} {Observe that for CAT(0) complexes fill-rad$(r)<\infty$, for each $r>0$.} Since every subcomplex of a $2$--dimensional CAT(0) complex is nonpositively curved, it follows that it is aspherical.
+Thus, CAT(0) $2$--complexes are hereditarily aspherical.
+Let $X$ be such a complex, satisfying the assumptions of the corollary.
+By uniform boundedness of cells, if we associate to any subset $A\subset X$ the smallest subcomplex $Y_A$ of $X$ containing $A$, then the conditions of Corollary \ref{ccrit} for $Y_A$ are satisfied.
+The assertion follows then by {Corollary~\ref{ccrit}}. \end{proof}

 Next result is a useful special case of Lemma \ref{asf2}.

 \begin{lem} The fundamental group $G$ of any finite hereditarily aspherical complex $K$ is AHA.
 In particular, if the presentation complex of a finitely presented group $G$ (for some finite presentation) is hereditarily aspherical then $G$ is AHA. \end{lem} \begin{proof} The group $G$ acts geometrically on the universal cover $X$ of $K$, which is clearly simply connected.
 Since hereditary asphericity passes to covers (see \cite[Theorem B, p.\ 28]{Hu}), it follows that $X$ is hereditarily aspherical.
 Applying Lemma \ref{asf2} concludes the proof. \end{proof}